 The average loan size within the program is about $13,500, while the maximum is $50,000.

 The way this program works is that the SBA makes funds available to non-profit community-based lenders who then receive applications and all credit decisions are made on a local level.
 Of course, interest rates will vary, depending on the intermediary lender and costs to the intermediary from the U.S. Treasury.

 Throughout the years, there have been numerous examples of companies that take the best out of what the Small Business Administration offers.
 And really, everyone can take advantage, so let’s take a look at some noticeable ones.

-In 2019, the delivery service giant serves 220 countries, has more than 400,000 employees and had an annual revenue of $65.45B for 2018.
+In 2019, the delivery service giant serves 220 countries and has more than 400,000 employees.
+It had an annual revenue of $65.45B for 2018.
 That wasn’t always the case, though.
 The company actually started way back in 1971 and benefited largely from the SBIC (Small Business Investment Company) the SBA offers.

 Today, FedEx is a worldwide corporation, with even marooned islands being in its reach and all that was accomplished with the help of the US Small Business Administration agency.

 It sounds hard to believe but Nike was also a small business once upon a time.
 And just like Federal Express, Nike took great advantage of the SBIC program.